 Although enmeshment can be observed in all kinds of relationships, it’s common in parent-child relationships.
 For example, a son going through a breakup experiences depression.
 His mother also feels depressed.
 Because she’s enmeshed with her son, she feels it’s her responsibility to rescue him from his negative emotions.

-There’s a subtle but important difference between providing healthy support to your child and fighting the life’s battles for your child.
-The former is an example of a healthy, cohesive family and the latter, of enmeshment.
+There’s a subtle but important difference between providing healthy support to your child and fighting life’s battles for your child.
+The former is an example of a healthy, cohesive family, and the latter is of enmeshment.

-Over-interference, constant criticism, helicopter parenting, possessiveness, rescuing, treating like a child, discouraging autonomy are all signs of an enmeshed family pattern.
+Over-interference, constant criticism, helicopter parenting, possessiveness, rescuing, treating as a child, and discouraging autonomy are all signs of an enmeshed family pattern.